enfipy-graveyard/clearc/README.md

 # Rust Clean Architecture

-Project `clearc` - is an example of implementation of Clean Architecture in Rust language
+Project `clearc` - is an example of implementation of "Clean Architecture" by Uncle Bob in Rust language.
+Feel free to contribute.

 ## Usage: